TGX-UM/INTOXICOM_Workshop_2/paper/paper.md

 During the afternoon sessions, we focused on making training material more FAIR, specifically with BioSchemas.
 The workshop also laid the groundwork for WS5 in Birmingham.
 Sara Morsy introduced the topic in a welcoming style with a presentation with interactive survey (see Figure 1).
 This started the discussion on how to apply FAIR Principles for toxicology training materials.
-The workshop provided tips on how to FAIRify these training materials through going through ten simple rules for make training materials FAIR [@citesAsRecommendedReading:Garcia2020] with specific focus on metadata, Applying Bioschemia training profiles, persistent identifiers, TeSS registration and Learning paths tailored to the toxicology training materials.
+The workshop provided tips on how to FAIRify these training materials by going through ten simple rules for make training materials FAIR [@citesAsRecommendedReading:Garcia2020] with specific focus on metadata, Applying BioSchemas training profiles, persistent identifiers, TeSS registration and Learning paths tailored to the toxicology training materials.

 ![An interactive survey provided a friendly entrance to listing existing training materials](tox_training_materials.png)

 ### Minimum metadata descriptors for training materials
-The session introduced a minimal metadata standard developed by the Research Data Aliance [@citesAsRecommendedReading:Hoebelheinrich2022] and criteria for persistent identifiers for training materials.
+The session introduced a minimal metadata standard developed by the Research Data Alliance [@citesAsRecommendedReading:Hoebelheinrich2022] and criteria for persistent identifiers for training materials.
 The activity then progressed to focus on discussing what would be the minimal metadata standards to describe toxicology training materials.
 The participants were split into three groups for this activity.
 Based on the discussion, we realised that these minimum metadata descriptors are not always sufficient.
 While minimal metadata supports basic discoverability, domain-specific metadata significantly enhances reuse and interoperability.
 The following were recommended as additional metadata for toxicology training materials:

 | Category                         | Metadata Element                 | Description / Examples                                                                 |